2018 prepayments available March 1 – Sept. 30.

 You may pay any amount (we prefer payments over $20), any time between March 1 and September 30 each year.

 Prepayments will be held in a separate account until bills are generated each year.
 They will be applied before bills are mailed, and your mailed or online bill will reflect your outstanding balance.
-Overpayments MAY NOT be refunded unless there is a change in circumstances and the taxpayer will no longer owe taxes to Clay County in the future.
+Overpayments will be refunded in November of each year.
 Prepayments cannot be adjusted, refunded, or applied to taxes at any time between March 1 and September 30 each year.
 They will be applied to the annual tax bill in late October, and refunds and adjustments will be made one time, after the annual tax bills have been generated.
 No prepayments will be accepted after September 30 or before March 1 each year.
 Taxpayers do not earn interest on prepaid money.

 We cannot help you estimate the amount of taxes you will owe.
 Please use previous tax bills to estimate the amount you should prepay–taking into account any changes in the property you owned, or any changes in the levy rates that apply to your address.
 You may use our simple estimator tool below, but please note that these are approximate calculations.